kernel/

 pub unsafe trait CreatePortTableCapability {}

-/// The `NetworkCapabilityCreationCapability` allows the holder to instantiate
+/// A capability that allows the holder to instantiate

-/// of the networking stack.
-A capsule would never hold this capability although
+/// A capsule would never hold this capability although it may hold

 pub unsafe trait NetworkCapabilityCreationCapability {}